Authentic Mexican Tamales

 Add baking powder and the salt to the lard and mix together again until incorporated.

-Add the masa a bit at a time and mix together, slowly add the broth and half the red chile sauce, if using, to the masa and mix until combined.
+Add the masa a bit at a time and mix together, slowly add the broth and half the chile verde sauce, if using, to the masa and mix until combined.
 The mixture should be about the consistency of smooth peanut butter.
 Add more broth as necessary.
 Test the masa by taking a small piece (1/2 teaspoon) and dropping it into a cup of warm water.
 If it floats it is ready; if it sinks, add a little more lard, beat for another minute and test it again.
 Repeat this process until the masa floats.
 Pour the masa mixture into a bigger bowl.

 Cover the masa and set aside while you prepare your filling of choice.